-Both forms are set to trigger on exit too, and loads once every other day.
+Both forms are set to trigger on exit too and loads once every other day.

 Form A uses a ‘slide in from the top’ animation, whilst Form B uses a ‘rotational’ animation.

-So how much of an impact has these slight variations made on my opt-in conversions?
+So how much of an impact have these slight variations made on my opt-in conversions?

 Test Results for Pop-up Lightbox A and B

-So it would have probably made sense for me to just end the test and go on with Form B right?
-Since the conversion rate is slightly higher than Form A.
+So it would have probably made sense for me to just end the test there and then and go on with Form B, right?

-The thing is I wanted to do some more experimenting, so I created a third form (Form C) and tested it against Form B. Here’s a snap shot of Form C.
+The thing is I wanted to do some more experimenting, so I created a third pop-up form (Form C) and tested it against Form B.

 The animation I selected for form C was ‘slide from the top’, same as form A from the first test.

-Form C only had a 29.21% chance of beating form B, but 0.84% conversions isn’t far off 1.08% right?
+Form C only had a 29.21% chance of beating form B, but 0.84% conversions aren’t far off 1.08%, right?

-I made the decision to end the test and award form B as the overall winner, but I would have probably gotten a more insightful result had I allowed the test to run for a longer duration I think.
+I made the decision to end the test there and award form B as the overall winner, but, I would have probably gotten a more insightful result had I allowed the test to run for a longer duration I think.

-I am also testing other forms as well as I’m writing this, such as the sidebar form and ribbon form above the header of my blog, and I’m getting some interesting results.
+I am also testing other forms as well, such as the sidebar form and ribbon form above the header of my blog, and I’m getting some interesting results.

-Are you currently building your email list with various opt-in boxes placed on your blog or WordPress website?
+Are you currently building your email list using various opt-in forms on your blog or WordPress website?